Katanning

 While Katanning retains a healthy unemployment rate of 3.5%, recent employment declines have impacted its national performance ranking

-Labour force decreased by 4.7%, employment declined by 3.9% in the year to September 2025, unemployment rate fell by 0.6 percentage points.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Katanning's employment mix suggests local employment should increase by 4.9% over five years and 11.4% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Between September 2024 and 2025, labour force decreased by 4.6% with employment declining by 3.9%, causing unemployment to fall by 0.6 percentage points.
+This contrasts with Rest of WA's employment growth of 1.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Katanning's employment mix suggests local employment should grow by 4.9% over five years and 11.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment